lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

-Para [**mudar o *shape* de um tensor sem alterar o número de elementos ou seus valores**], we can invoke the `reshape` function.
+Para [**mudar o *shape* de um tensor sem alterar o número de elementos ou seus valores**], podemos invocar a função `reshape`.
-For example, we can transform our tensor, `x`, from a row vector with shape (12,) to a matrix with shape (3, 4).
-This new tensor contains the exact same values, but views them as a matrix organized as 3 rows and 4 columns.
-To reiterate, although the shape has changed, the elements have not.
-Note that the size is unaltered by reshaping. podemos invocar a função `reshape`.
 Por exemplo, podemos transformar nosso tensor, `x`, de um vetor linha com forma (12,) para uma matriz com forma (3, 4).